-Nemesis – the Ancient Greek Goddess of Retribution
+Nemesis: Greek Goddess of Retribution and Justice

-Ancient Greek goddess Nemesis was worshipped as the goddess of retribution.
+Ancient Greek goddess Nemesis was worshiped as the goddess of retribution.
 She was known for dishing out punishments to people who blasphemed against the gods.
 She also mercilessly avenged those who unduly acquired immense fortunes at the expense of the poor in the society.
 As the goddess of retribution, no sinner or criminal was beyond her reach.
 Commonly called the Winged balancer of life or the Bringer of Justice, Nemesis’ actions were believed to maintain balance in the world, ensuring that happiness and misery remained in perfect balance.

 Nemesis in ancient Greek religion